 With around two-thousand penguins regularly crossing the beach, it took about 45 minutes for all of them to make their way out of the water.
 Some loitered in the bushes just a couple of feet in front of us, while others with a long journey ahead scurried up the sandy pathway toward their burrows, chattering the whole time.

 How to get there: Renting a vehicle is the easiest way to get to Phillip Island, and will give you the option of exploring more on your own.
-Alternatively, book a tour from Melbourne with a company such as Gray Line Tours, which operates a comfortable double-decker bus equipped with Wi-Fi.
-Their half-day tour also includes stops at quaint Churchill Island and the Koala Conservation Centre.
+Alternatively, book a guided penguin parade tour from Melbourne, which usually includes stops at quaint Churchill Island and the Koala Conservation Centre.

 Top tip: Dress warm!
 It can be quite cold and windy on Phillip Island at night (even during summer) so be sure to bring a jacket and perhaps a blanket to sit on.

-Need to know: Photography is absolutely prohibited during the penguin parade, as bright camera flashes could damage the penguins’ eyes.
+Need to know: Photography is absolutely prohibited during the penguin parade, as bright camera flashes could damage their eyes.
 So don’t even think about snapping a shot, and instead sit back, relax and enjoy the show.